 Mike Mitchell Recycling Depot

-The Mike Mitchell Recycling Depot is located beside the Public Works building at:
+The Mike Mitchell Recycling Depot is located beside the Public Operations building at 7 Chevigny Street.

 Hours of Operation

 |Thursday||12:00 p.m. - 8:00 p.m.|

 Guidelines for Visiting the Recycling Depot